wazuh/wazuh-documentation/source/_templates/installations/introduction/basics.rst

 ..
 Copyright (C) 2019 Wazuh, Inc.

-- **Wazuh agent**: runs on the monitored endpoint.
+- **Wazuh agent**: the agent is a non-intrusive, lightweight and multi-platform software that runs on the monitored endpoint.
 Collects log data and security events.
 It also performs inventory and hardening scans, detects malware and system anomalies, and executes active responses.

 + **Wazuh server**: collects and analyzes data from deployed agents.
 It runs the Wazuh manager, the Wazuh API and Filebeat.